eadpearce/eadpearce.github.io/xivb.md

 The code can be found [here](https://github.com/eadpearce/wdi-project-2) on GitHub

-An new WIP made with Ruby on Rails and React can be found [here](https://github.com/eadpearce/xivb) on GitHub
+A new WIP made with Ruby on Rails and React can be found [here](https://github.com/eadpearce/xivb) on GitHub